deanwampler/programming-scala-book-code-examples/README.md

 For other IDEs and text editors, try [Scala Metals](https://scalameta.org/metals/) first (I've used it with [Sublime Text](https://www.sublimetext.com/), for example) or the older [ENSIME](http://ensime.github.io/) project.
 You may also need additional, third-party tools for syntax highlighting, etc.

 After installing the required plugins, load this project in your IDE, which should detect and use the `sbt` project automatically.
 For eclipse, run the `sbt eclipse` task to generate project files, then import them.

+### Issues with IntelliJ

+One reader reported a problem when trying to run examples in IntelliJ: `scalac: Flag -encoding set repeatedly`.
+I could confirm this problem and I fixed it as follows:

+1. Open the preferences ("cmd-," on MacOS)
+2. Search for "scala"
+3. Select "Build, Execution, Deployment > Compiler > Scala Compiler"
+4. Select the "sbt" configuration in the list of Scala build configurations.
+5. Select "Additional compiler options:".
+6. Remove `-encoding utf-8` from the text, since it is already in the `build.sbt` file.

+After that, you should be able to select a type with a `main` and run it.

+The same reader also reported errors where multiple occurrences of the same name in a `@targetName` annotation collided.
+I believe this happens if you use `sbt` in a terminal to compile and then allow IntelliJ to do its own build.
+There are probably two copies of the class files on the resulting runtime classpath.
+For example, I saw this error when attempting to run `sbt console` in IntelliJ's `sbt shell`, but not when I used `sbt` in a terminal window.

+So, what worked for me was to only use the terminal to run `sbt clean`, then let IntelliJ build the software itself, but when I need to use `sbt console`, I use a terminal window.

 ### Using Scala Worksheets